change the world, we must be good to those who cannot repay us.”

-How ironic that the Catholic Church has elected a Franciscan to lead them, a man who has not only vowed chastity, but poverty.
+How ironic that the Catholic Church has elected a Jesuit to lead them, a man who has not only vowed chastity, but poverty.

 The contrast with his 265 predecessors couldn’t be more striking … almost as striking as the contrast between the Jesus of poverty, generosity, humility and inclusion and the religion of splendor, wars, bigotry, misogyny and exclusion.

 That the Papacy has changed is also quite remarkable as his church is also one of the most entrenched bureaucracies ever developed.
 These seventeen centuries have not just brought Catholicism enormous uncounted wealth, but also a vast army of people who have found a niche in the system and work wholeheartedly at keeping that niche well-supplied and well-supported.

 You can’t help but like and admire a man who is supposed to live in splendor in an opulent palace but chooses to bed in a small cell and to eat cafeteria-style with the workers that serve him.